pwilmart/ABRF_2020/README.md

 ![slide 12](images/Slide12.png)

 Flexible web hosting and content creation is one of the best features of Github.
 I mostly use my main Github website for some blogging on proteomics topics.
 Each individual repository can also have an associated web page.
-The repo web pages are often used for documentation, vignettes, and tutorials.
+The repo web pages are often used for documentation and tutorials.
 Each repository can also have a README file, written in Github markdown, that gets automatically rendered as web content.

 https://pwilmart.github.io/ <br />
 More about [Github pages](https://pages.github.com/) <br />